Best AI Research Assistant & Research Helper Tools 2026: 8 Tested

 1. Competitor Analysis

-Tool: Ivern Squads (Researcher + Data Analyst + Writer)
+Tool: Ivern (Researcher + Data Analyst + Writer)

 Prompt: "Analyze the top 5 competitors in [industry].
 For each, document their pricing, key features, target audience, marketing messages, strengths, and weaknesses.
 Present as a comparison table with strategic recommendations."